haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/prereq/prereq_updater.md

 This topic is obsolete.
 Magento no longer has a separate updater application.

-If you are a contributing developer who installed the Magento application by cloning the GitHub repository, see instead [Update the Magento application]({{ page.baseurl }}/install-gde/install/cli/dev_update-magento.html).
+If you are a contributing developer who installed the Magento application by cloning the GitHub repository, see instead [更新Magento]({{ page.baseurl }}/install-gde/install/cli/dev_update-magento.html).